HAS-Tools-Fall2020/homework-akahler03/Submissions/Week_15/Kahler_HW15.md

 ### Abigail Kahler
 #### Homework 15

+###
+3/3- Nice work!
+Glad you had some success.
+Also really interesting questions I hope we have time to discuss in class tomorrow.

 **1. Ocelote**\
 The resources I requested through the job builder were 1 node, 1 core\
 standard queue for 5 minutes.
 The wait was nearly instantaneous and it ran for 6\